 On my first trip to Tokyo I was pretty much overwhelmed with what I saw and experienced.
 I was a wide eyed newbie not quite sure how to go about my toy hunt in this wonderful new land!
 This time around I felt more like a seasoned shopper.
 I had my wishlist laid out and more importantly, I had a better idea of where to go and what places not to bother with.
 This time, things would be different.

 For lack of any other concrete plans, I managed to convince my wife, her sister and cousin to go to Akihabara.
 Right outside of the Akihabara station is Yodobashi Akiba.
-This is a super mega amazing multi level store that has pretty much every electronic item and appliance you will ever need….and of course toys they also have a pretty good toy section.
+This is a super mega amazing multi level store that has pretty much every electronic item and appliance you will ever need….and of course toys.
 Oh and a word of warning, the store actually has a theme song that they play over and over on their system that will stay in your brain...forever.
 Anyway last year I actually got my best deals here so this was gonna be my starting point for my hunt.
 But that first visit was merely a scouting mission.
 Like I said, I had a plan.
 So I identified potential purchase targets, took note of their prices so I could compare them to prices in other places I would go to later on the trip.

 Upon entering the toy section, almost immediately something caught my eye, something I was not expecting to see…..a Star Wars Movie Realization Sohei Darth Maul.
 Now this is one figure that I was really looking forward to getting but I had no idea he had already been released here in Japan….talk about perfect timing!
 And standing behind him was an equally enticing Ronin Jango Fett.
 I KNEW that I had to get these guys but I chose to be patient...and see if I could find them at cheaper prices elsewhere.